miguelraz/miguelraz.github.io/blog/welcometothejuliacommunity.md

-@def title = "🚧WIP:🚧 Welcome to the Julia Community!"
+@def title = "🚧 WIP 🚧 Welcome to the Julia Community!"

 ### Where to start